Los Angeles Angels: Seattle Mariners

-The Angels have played the Seattle Mariners several times per season since the latter's founding and entry into the AL West division in 1977.
-On April 11, 1990, newly-signed Angels starting pitcher Mark Langston and reliever Mike Witt threw a combined no-hitter against Seattle.
-The game was Langston's Angels debut and his first against his former team.

-In early August of 1995, the Angels were first place in the AL West standings with the Mariners in third place at 13 games back.
-After enduring multiple losing streaks, the Angels relinquished their lead and finished the regular season in a tie with Seattle.
-The division title was decided in an extra tie-breaker game with the Mariners defeating the Angels, 9–1.

-Angels outfielder Mike Trout has been credited with a history of dominant performances against the Mariners since his rookie season in 2012.
-During a series in Seattle in June 2022, Trout hit five home runs and became the first player in league history to hit four game-winning home runs in one series.
-Later that month, Trout hit his 53rd career home run against Seattle to surpass Rafael Palmeiro for most home runs against the team all-time.

-On June 26, 2022, a bench-clearing brawl occurred during a game between the Angels and Mariners after Angels pitcher Andrew Wantz threw near Julio Rodríguez's back and hit Jesse Winker with a pitch in an alleged act of retribution for a ball that was thrown near Trout's head in the previous night's game.
-Winker charged the Angels dugout after being hit, leading to a four-minute brawl that resulted in eight ejections and 12 suspensions of players and coaches from both teams.
-While leaving the field, Winker flipped off a section of Angels fans sitting behind the visitors' dugout, an action he later apologized for.
+The Angels have maintained a steady rivalry with the Seattle Mariners as both teams have often fought for control of the division or a playoff berth.
+During 1995, the Angels held a season-high 13-game division lead over the Mariners on August 2, but by September 26, Seattle had taken over the division lead by three games with only five games remaining in the season.
+The 1995 season culminated in dramatic fashion with both teams tied for first place, resulting in a tie-breaker game to determine the division winner.

+Both teams continued to clash for playoff positions during the early 2000s as the Mariners boasted a 116 win team in 2001 while the Angels managed to win the World Series in 2002.
+Despite both teams encountering a decline through the decade, regular matchups often developed into clashes for relevance in the division.
+Recently; both teams have been fighting for their own respective position in search of the postseason as both sides have been bolstered with such talents as Julio Rodríguez and Ty France for Seattle or Shohei Ohtani and Mike Trout for the Angels The two teams have met 717 times with the Angels leading the series 388-329, both teams have yet to meet in the postseason.

 Texas Rangers

-The Angels-Rangers rivalry has been said to have developed over a domination in the division between the two teams, and also in recent years more animosity between the two teams due to players who have played for both teams, including Nolan Ryan, Mike Napoli, Darren Oliver, Vladimir Guerrero, C. J. Wilson, and Josh Hamilton.
+The Angels' rivalry with the Texas Rangers has been said to have developed over a domination in the division between the two teams, and also in recent years more animosity between the two teams due to players who have played for both teams, including Nolan Ryan, Mike Napoli, Darren Oliver, Vladimir Guerrero, C. J. Wilson, and Josh Hamilton.
 In 2012, Wilson played a joke on Napoli, his former teammate, by tweeting his phone number, causing Napoli to exchange words with Wilson.
 The feuds go back to two incidents between Angels second baseman Adam Kennedy and Rangers catcher Gerald Laird which led to punches being thrown.

 The Angels and Rangers have each pitched a perfect game against each other, making them the only pair of MLB teams to have done so.
 Mike Witt pitched a perfect game for the Angels against the Rangers in 1984 at Arlington Stadium and Kenny Rogers for the Rangers against the Angels in 1994.